|Unit||Vol. Index 2015=100, WDASA|

 |Source||French National Institute of Statistics and Economic studies (insee)|

-Data is broken down by activity according to the French classification of activities (NAF Rev. 2), a localization of NACE Rev. 2.
-The following is covered:
+Sales volume indices are available by activity.
+Classification is the French classification of activities (NAF Rev. 2), the localization of NACE Rev. 2.
+The data set covers the following sectors:

 The raw data indices are calculated at the most detailed level of the classification of activities French: subclasses of NAF rev. 2.
 At this level, the index for month "m" is calculated by chaining the index of "m-12" to the change in turnover between "m-12" and "m".
 All companies that reported data in month "m" are included in the calculation.

 Calculations also take into account the business demography such as business failures, change of sector, births, and coporate resturcturing.
 These sturctural changes will most likely affect the sectoral outline of the VAT declarations.

 The 2015=100 indices include a two-weighting system.
 Previous bases used a constant-weight system.
 2010 weights are used for aggregation of indices between 1999 and 2012.
 2015 weights are used for periods after 2012.
 Both series are then chained with a link coefficient on the year 2013.

 Annual weights are based on output by industry at basic prices that are included in the national accounts.
 This output includes subsidies on products, but does not include taxes.

 Geography coverage is France: including the overseas departments and excluding French Guyana and Mayotte.
 French Guyana and Mayotte are not liable for VAT.